Skip to main content

 No need for a regular inflow of funds: The growth option works for investors who are not looking to create a stream of income with their mutual fund investment.
 For investors who want to have regular inflow of funds from their assets, the IDCW option is more suitable.

 Longer investment horizon: Investors who choose the growth option have the chance to generate potentially higher returns in the long term, thanks to the power of compounding.
+While the growth option aims for capital appreciation, a mutual fund SIP calculator can help you understand the potential returns from your investments.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.